-We received feedback about the practice from 11 people.
+We received feedback about the practice from 23 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were polite, attentive and considerate.
-They said that they were given truthful information and explanations about the proposed dental treatment, and said their dentist listened to them.
+They told us staff were caring, friendly and professional.
+They said that they were given helpful, honest explanations about dental treatment and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.